Oakville North—Burlington (federal electoral district): Liberal

 Ward 6 Councillor for Oakville, Max Khan bested aviation-pilot Rohit Dhamjia by an unknown number of votes in the party's nomination vote on September 25, 2014, in Oakville.

 Khan died at Oakville Trafalgar Memorial Hospital on March 29, 2015, vacating his role as the Liberals candidate.

 Oakville Town Councillor and longtime community volunteer Pam Damoff was acclaimed as the Liberal candidate on May 26, 2015.

-Libertarian

-On January 6, 2015, the Libertarian Party of Canada nominated David Clement.
-He is a local entrepreneur in the consulting field.

-NDP

-On March 22, 2015 members from the ONB NDP nominated Rebecca Rajcak, an OSSTF member and high school teacher in Oakville.
-She later resigned the candidacy and Janice Best, a local union official, replaced her as the NDP candidate.
+2022 redistribution

+As a result of the 2022 electoral Redistribution this riding was abolished upon the calling of the 2025 Canadian federal election into the ridings of Burlington North-Milton West, Oakville West, and Oakville East.